 The Belfry Tower in Brugge–a steep climb to the top, but well worth it once you see the breathtaking view of the medieval town spread out below it.

 Needless to say, I fell in love with everything I saw.
 Thankfully, I did get a great start on my novel writing project.
 Nowhere near what I had hoped for, but the bones are still being formed and it has the momentum it needs.
 I cannot complain about that.
-The tentative title is THE EPOQUE OF ETHAN.
 It’s a young adult novel, just over a third done…maybe.

 Brugges, Belgium.
 2017.